Practicing chords and chord changes

 Exercise 1: Strumming chords

-But now let's get into chord progressions: set up a metronome to the smallest possible number of beats per minute and strum one chord per beat.
-As you become better playing these chord progressions, slowly increase the number of beats per minute, but keep in mind: Slow practice is the key to success.
+But now let's get into chord progressions: set up a metronome to the lowest possible number of beats per minute and strum one chord per beat.
+As you get better playing these chord progressions, slowly increase the number of beats per minute, but keep in mind: Slow practice is the key to success.

 • Chord progression 1: Em - C - G - D